About the Book

 Buy the Book: BookshopBarnes & NoblePolitics & ProseAmazonOxford University Press

-Deeply researched and briskly written, this first-ever biography of Scidmore draws heavily on her own writings to follow major events of a half-century as seen through the eyes of a remarkable woman who was far ahead of her time.
+Deeply researched and written in a clear, lively style, this groundbreaking book draws heavily on Scidmore's own writings to follow major events of a half-century as seen through the eyes of an extraordinary woman who was far ahead of her time.

 “To the canon of women explorers like Gertrude Bell and Nellie Bly, add Eliza Scidmore to the list of exceptionals.
 This meticulously researched biography brings to life the woman whose curiosity and passion for travel bought the wonder of distant lands in words and pictures to American readers.”